- English Language Arts

 Science staff at Oakland Schools provides resources, professional development, consulting and strategic support for districts.

 The new Michigan Science Standards (=NGSS) present us with enormous opportunity, but also a huge challenge because they prescribe a revolutionary transformation in science education.
-This page provides basic advice on how to begin our transition to new standards.
-The top section provides a few short video addressing the vision and some early stage challenges.
-Below are some suggestions on how to proceed.

 4 Ways to be connected to what’s happening in Oakland County